nurbu5/nvim/README.md

 - delve for golang
 - rspec and debug gems for ruby

+## Use :LspInstall to install the language server for the file you're currently viewing
+- You can also use :LspInfo to check if a language server is already installed

 ## Use :checkhealth to check what errors come up with installation

 ## Make sure to install a font that includes icons: